-You will need to look at the Infill Overlap percentage, which as the default should be set at 10%.
+You will need to look at the Infill Overlap percentage.
 According to Cura, this setting determines “the amount of overlap between the infill and the walls as a percentage of the infill line width.
 A slight overlap allows the walls to connect firmly to the infill.“

-As you can see on the visual illustration above, an extreme (and incorrect) setting of 100% infill overlap would mean that the nozzle path would overlap the entirety of a layer width (0.4mm if using the most popular nozzle diameter).
+As you can see on the visual illustration above, a setting of 100% infill overlap would mean that the nozzle path would overlap the entirety of a layer width (0.4mm if using the most popular nozzle diameter).

 If the extrusion temperature is too low, it will also lead to other print complications that include poor layer adhesion and on filament on the same horizontal plane between the walls and infill.